berktunabas17/Fvg-in-forex-trading/README.md

 This project intends to present a more empirical view of the reliability of FVGs, moving beyond theoretical trading concepts to data-driven analysis.
 The findings will verify whether specific market conditions—such as gap size or dominant trend direction—influence the probability of a gap filling.

-Ultimately, this analysis will allow traders to distinguish between high-probability setups and market noise, testing the hypothesis that higher-timeframe gaps are more reliable and that valid FVGs correlate with price continuation.
+Ultimately, this analysis will allow traders to distinguish between high-probability setups and market noise, testing the hypothesis that if Fair Value Gaps are reasonable tools for the market price prediction.
 ## Description of Datasets

 I will be utilizing financial market data accessed via the Yahoo Finance API: